 The two calibration sources are kept in the Radiation Safety Section safe.
 The RSO is the key holder for this safe.

 6.5 SOURCE CHECKS

-All sources, whether permanently in use or not, are checked for leakage at least once a year and the results are entered into the register by the responsible person.
+All sources are checked for leakage at least once a year and the results are entered into the register by the responsible person.